Holographic quantum singularity: Introduction

-For topological matters, quantum singularity plays an important role \cite{IT2019}.
-In topological insulators, dislocation generates the quantum singularity, which forms a defect in momentum space.
-This configuration destroys the topological number originated in base space's homotopic character.
-At the same time, a new topological number is formed around the defect.
-The existence of topologically protected zero-energy mode shows the presence of the quantum singularity.
-Further, by fine-tuning the magnetic flux, it is possible to adjust the effect of the defect.
-From this viewpoint, we can control the phase transition.
+This defect prohibits the formation of the topological number based upon the base space's homotopic character.
+At the same time, the defect permits a new topological number formation around itself.
+Further, fine-tuned magnetic flux adjusts the effect of the defect.
+From this property, we can control the phase transition \cite{IT2019}.

-Singularities in spacetime are established in general relativity.
-In general relativity, a singular spacetime is defined by geodesic completeness.
-If spacetime is geodesically incomplete, then the evolution of some test particle is not defined after the finite proper time.
-In other words, the classical singularity is indicated by the abrupt ending of a classical particle path.
-To decide whether space is quantum-mechanically singular, we use the criterion proposed by Horowitz and Marolf \cite{Horowitz-Marolf1995}.
-Space is quantum-mechanically nonsingular if the evolution of a test particle in the space is uniquely determined by the initial wave packet, without having put arbitrary boundary condition at the classical singularity.
-Space is quantum-mechanically singular if the spatial portion of the wave operator is not essentially self-adjoint.

-There has been another aspect of understanding topological matters.
-The holographic principle had shed light on them.
-For example, although a strongly coupled condensed matter system is difficult to analyze, the gravity dual phenological model gives a useful guiding principle \cite{Gubser-Pufu2008,Roberts-Hartnoll2008,Hutasoit-Siopsis-Therrien2014}.
-Weyl semimetals also have been analyzed from the principle \cite{ Landsteiner-Liu2015,Landsteiner2015,Liu-Sun2018}.

-This paper aims to provide a holographic model to describe quantum singularity.
-In doing so, we start from the $(3+1)$-dimensional Weyl Hamiltonian.
-We can obtain the condition in which the defect in momentum space is formed.
-This situation is considered from a holographic viewpoint.

-Our paper is organized as follows: In section 2, a quantum singularity in Weyl semimetal is explained.
-In section 3, we consider the quantum singularity from the holographic view.
-We conclude the paper in section 4.